maxdesalle/website/content/posts/in-defense-of-growth-and-capitalism.md

 Except people have done it in the past, and weirdly enough (please pardon my irony), they no longer do.
 [The Kibbutzim](https://web.archive.org/web/20240424123045/https://en.wikipedia.org/wiki/Kibbutz) are an example of that.
 Up until the 1970s, [they were essentially communist](https://web.archive.org/web/20240424123045/https://en.wikipedia.org/wiki/Kibbutz#Communal_life).
 Needless to say the majority them since then have become privatized and are fully capitalistic nowadays.
 They had to, [in order to prevent financial collapse](https://web.archive.org/web/20240424123045/https://en.wikipedia.org/wiki/Kibbutz#Legal_reforms_after_privatisation).
 Turns out ignoring economic realities is unsustainable.

-If your alternative to the present system is really better, try it, you have that liberty.
+If your alternative to the present system is really better, try it.
+Capitalism grants you that liberty.

 ---